 The information session was part of the Consortium’s ongoing consultations to authentically involve parents, caregivers, professionals and researchers and Aboriginal and Torres Strait Islander communities in the early childhood community across Australia.

-Four consultations were undertaken, led by four of the Consortium partners.
-These reports are available below.
-The next step in the review is to bring together the evidence from the literature and the consultations to inform the development of the Best Practice Framework.
+The consultation partners have undertaken extensive consultations, and the summaries of these consultations are available below.
+The review is bringing together the evidence from the literature and the consultations to inform the development of the Best Practice Framework.

 Three desktop reviews were completed to bring together the best evidence from the literature about best practice in early intervention: a narrative review; a scoping review and comparison of several ECI frameworks; and, a systematic review of interventions and approaches.
 The Executive Summary and full Desktop Review report are available via the below tile.